modeeran/Beer-web-page/README.md

-Deloitte Digital Code Challenge
+### Beer Web case-study
 ==========================

-### Beer Web case-study
-In this project, the Bootsrap v4 is used as main style framework
+In this project, the Bootsrap v4 is used as main style framework.

 ### Important files to review